Experienced Bicycle Accident Personal Injury Attorneys

 Riding a bicycle provides clean and effective way of transportation and exercise.
 More cities and counties are creating bike zones to allow bicyclists to safely use this method of transportation.
 The drawback of bicycling is that there is a greater exposure to dangerous conditions on the road.
 Bicyclists can suffer severe injuries or even death in the event of a crash due to lack of protection from the outside elements.
 Those outside elements are inattentive drivers, distracted drivers and road defects such as pothole, sinkhole, storm sewer grate or even work that a road crew has done or is in the process of doing.

 We have been representing bicyclist and cyclist throughout the Bay Area and Northern California and made recoveries in the excess of millions of dollars on behalf of our clients.
 Whether you are every day bicyclist who likes to ride around the neighborhood or an avid cyclist, we have the experience and the understanding of the law to represent you aggressively to make sure your rights as a bicyclist are protected.
 If you or a loved one was involved in a bicycle accident in San Jose or any part of Bay Area, contact us today for a free consultation.
-Our attorneys have extensive experience working on bicycle cases and we can guarantee the superior representation required to win your bicycle accident case.
+Our personal injury attorneys have extensive experience working on bicycle cases and we can guarantee the superior representation required to win your bicycle accident case.

 Types Of Injuries From Bicycle Accidents